Here’s how to watch Mark Zuckerberg’s ‘unfiltered’ talk on free speech and the internet

 — Elizabeth Warren (@ewarren) October 12, 2019

-This isn’t hardly the first time Facebook has come under fire from politicians for allowing fake news to be distributed on its platform.
-Matter of fact, Facebook as a whole is a hot button topic for politicians on both sides of the aisle.
+This is hardly the first time Facebook has come under fire from politicians for allowing fake news to be distributed on its platform.
+Matter of fact, Facebook as a whole is a hot-button topic for politicians on both sides of the aisle.
 Some conservatives have long alleged that Facebook has a bias against those on the right.

 As for Zuckerberg’s upcoming speech, it’s hard to believe that whatever he chooses to say will be welcomed by all on the left and right.
 As politicians know, and Zuckerberg is quickly learning, you can’t please all of the people all of the time.

 To watch Zuckerberg’s speech live, simply go to his personal Facebook page at 10 a.m.
-PT / 1 p.m.
+PT/1 p.m.
 ET.
-At the top of it you’ll see the live stream feed.
-A fair warning: you may want to set aside a good amount of time for the speech, as Zuckerberg said in his earlier post, “Sorry in advance for the length [of the speech]!”
+At the top of it, you’ll see the live-stream feed.
+A fair warning: You may want to set aside a good amount of time for the speech, as Zuckerberg said in his earlier post, “Sorry in advance for the length [of the speech]!”